sshuttle/sshuttle/docs/manpage.rst

     in a non-standard location or you want to provide extra options to the ssh command, for example, ``-e 'ssh -v'``.

+.. option:: --remote-shell

+    For Windows targets, specify configured remote shell program alternative to defacto posix shell.
+    It would be either ``cmd`` or ``powershell`` unless something like git-bash is in use.

 .. option:: --no-cmd-delimiter

     Do not add a double dash (--) delimiter before invoking Python on